ntblab/neuropipe-support/doc/tutorial_fir/tutorial.rst

    ~/fir-proj/subjects/0223101_conatt01

-FIR results are usually not very illuminating at this point, but now you have information about this subject's response to different regressors, in an 18 second window consisting of 12 timepoints.
-The results start to emerge as you collapse the results from each regressor across the time points that were specified in the FIR model.
-This can be done with the whole brain or with individual ROIs.
-Check out the ROI tutorial if you'd like to continue analyzing this data using an ROI analysis of the PPA.
+You now have information about this subject's response to different regressors, in an 18 second window consisting of 12 timepoints.
+From here, your analysis will vary according to the aims of your study.
+Furthermore, because we copied the scripts used in this analysis in the *prototype* folders, you are now in a position to analyze more subject data simply by collecting data, creating run-specific regressor files, and running *analyze.sh*.

-Furthermore, because we copied the scripts used in this analysis in the *prototype* folders, you are now in a position to analyze more subject data simply by collecting data and running *analyze.sh*.
+If you're are also interested in extracting timecourse information from specific regions of interest within the brain, you can check out the ROI tutorial and use the data you've just analyzed.